The 3 C's for Effective Discipline

 Tim and Abbie are the parents of 2 boys, ages 5 and 7.

-When asked how they handle this situation, Tim and Abbie told me they tell the boys to play nicely and they don't really address the specific misbehaviors until after someone is hurt.
-The parents are so tired of this problem they'll just send the boys to their respective bedrooms until things calm down.
+When asked how they handle this situation, Tim and Abbie told me they tell the boys to play nicely and don't really address specific misbehaviors until after someone is hurt.
+The parents are so tired of this problem that they'll just send the boys to their respective bedrooms until things calm down.

 The approach